Paris Internationale

 Ang Ziqi Zhang, Erwan Sene

-The dimensions of Ang Ziqi Zhang's small to mid-sized paintings evoke ideas of modularity and the unit—portable and commodity-scaled, like “a shoebox, a box containing your laptop, or a flatscreen TV”—designed to circulate with ease.
-The paintings’ size responds directly to Zhang’s lived conditions: how she lives, moves, and operates.
-Some works are arranged as singles, diptychs, or triptychs as a natural extension of the modular concept.
-These multi-panel works may have been rotated or flipped in their making, underlining their internal logic and relational structure.
-There is an inherent connectivity: a visual tether between segments of the same whole.
+Like “a shoebox, a box with a laptop, or a flatscreen TV,” the small to mid-sized paintings of Ang Ziqi Zhang evoke modularity and the portable commodity.
+Their dimensions respond on point to Zhang’s lived conditions: how she might live, move, and operate.
+They are made to circulate.
+Some works are arranged as singles, diptychs, or triptychs.
+Further underlining their internal logic and relational structure, the multi-panel works may have been rotated or flipped in the making.
+An inherent connectivity surfaces: a visual tether between segments of the same whole.
 The grid becomes a score.
-Panels may invert or reassemble, but often, a line threads through like a seam in fabric.
+While panels may invert or reassemble, often a line of continuity threads through like a seam in fabric.
 They are an organism greater than the sum of its parts.